Manifesto-Digital/WaterAid/README.md

 https:/wateraid.ddev.site:6006

 ### Acquia
-PRs merging into the main, develop or staging branches will automatically deploy to the Acquia holding environments for testing purposes until a live env is created.
+PRs merging into the main, develop or staging branches will automatically deploy to the Acquia holding environments for.

+- Make sure Acquia search is re indexed on production after every deployment.